-Though she was just 14 years old when she starred in the most iconic horror film of all time, Blair has enjoyed a fulfilling life that has made her a cultural landmark five decades after the release of The Exorcist.
+Though she was really young when she starred in the most iconic horror film of all time, Blair has enjoyed a fulfilling life that has made her a cultural landmark five decades after the release of The Exorcist.
 From horror flicks to animal rights advocacy, Linda Blair is just getting started.

 The Exorcist Changed Everything